explorable-viz/esop2025/author-response/response.md

 ## Review A

 **Additional points that might warrant commentary**
-- "Strictness condition" in Lemma 3.22 (image of empty set is empty set) may suffice for adjoints; may be worth exploring if this originates from a more fundamental principle
 - Slowdown observed in G-DemBy-Suff (Section 5.1.4) raises some questions, as it's one of the main applications highlighted in the paper
 - Relationship to recent advancements in provenance for aggregates or recursive queries to handling of recursive functions in the core language;conversely, the conjugate operators identified here may hold applications in databases as well
-- Is provenance management a form of effect that can be captured through a monad in a Haskell-like style?
 - Some discussion (e.g. in Section 6.3) regarding benefits of a general-purpose functional language vs. Visualization DSL like Vega

 # Review B